 Description: Program requirements, resources available, tips for academic success, professional statistical organizations, career paths, history of statistics, ethics, statistical conferences, statistical blogs and online forums, frequentist and Bayesian paradigms, current research in department.

 Prerequisites: A valid teaching certificate or permission.
 An undergraduate coruse in introductory statistics is desirable, but not essential.

 Description: Designed primarily to develop and equip middle-level teachers with the statistical knowledge they need for teaching.
 The course follows an inquiry/discovery design, dedicating much of class time to activities, discussion and group work.
 The course emphasizes topics in statistics that are part of the middle-school mathematics curriculum, as well as their application in other disciplines.
 The course also includes statistics that are used in education and school-based research.
-Not open to MA or MS students in mathematics or statistics

-Prerequisites: A valid secondary mathematics teaching certificate or permission.
+Prerequisites: A valid secondary mathematics teaching certificate.

 Description: The statistical concepts typically taught in a high school statistics class, including linear regression, two-way tables, sampling distributions, statistical inference for means and proportions, chi-square tests, and inference for regression.
 Some experience with basic statistical concepts (mean, standard deviation, elementary probability) is necessary.
 The course is inquiry-based, and will emphasize applications and statistical thinking.
-Not open to MA or MS students in mathematics or statistics.

 Description: Introduction to essential statistical methods and supporting design and modeling theory for professional statistical practice.
 First in a three semester sequence.
 Focus of this course on methods for single response variable and non-hierarchical study design.